cisox/release-changelog-builder-action/README.md

 | `fetchReviewers`    | Will enable fetching the users/reviewers who approved the PR.
 Default: false                                                                                                |
 | `fetchReleaseInformation` | Will enable fetching additional release information from tags.
 Default: false |
 | `fetchReviews`      | Will enable fetching the reviews on of the PR.
 Default: false                                                                                                |
+| `fetchComments`     | Will enable fetching the comments on the PR.
+Default: false
 | `commitMode`        | Special configuration for projects which work without PRs.
 Uses commit messages as changelog.
 This mode looses access to information only available for PRs.
 Default: false |

 > **Warning**: `${{ secrets.GITHUB_TOKEN }}` only grants rights to the current repository, for other repositories please use a PAT (Personal Access Token).